-- Agree with a taxi driver to pick you up from your private house at 3 a.m. and take you to the Campismo dos Hermanas.
-There your adventure will begin.
+- Arrange with a taxi driver to pick you up from your private house at 3 a.m. and take you to the Campismo dos Hermanas.
+Your adventure will begin there.

 - Bring enough water and snacks.
 The tour can last all morning.

-- If, like us, you want to see the sunrise from the top of a hummock, you will have to start the route completely in the dark.
-Do not forget to bring the flashlights or headlamps, they are essential.
+- If you are like us and want to see the sunrise from the top of a hummock, you will have to start the route completely in the dark.
+Do not forget to bring a flashlights or headlamps, they are essential.

 GUIDED BY MAPSWITHME